FHA 3 4 unit self sufficiency test and calculator

 FHA self-sufficiency test example

-The above test will become clearer with an example, since there are a lot of moving parts.
+Following is an example.
 Imagine you’re buying a 4-unit home with FHA and you want to see if the home passes the test.

 Total units including owner-occupied unit4